oli4vr/evlt/README.md

  -p              Password content -> Put: enter value using a password prompt
                                   -> Get: Invisible copy/paste output
- -Q              QR mode : Same as -p but output printed as a QR code on the terminal -i              Invisible copy/paste output.
+ -Q              QR mode : Same as -p but output printed as a QR code on the terminal -B              Copy or Paste content from/to X11 clipboard -i              Invisible copy/paste output.
 Good for keys.
  -c              Run content as a script or command
  -d path         Use an alternate dir path for the vault files